How to Register Your Marriage in Korea (혼인신고): A Step-by-Step Guide

 - A document is missing or untranslated

-- The name romanization on the foreign spouse's documents is inconsistent
+- The name spelling on the foreign spouse's documents is inconsistent

 - Staff need to verify an unfamiliar country's CNI document type